metrorailings/OwlBlog/content/posts/2022-week-12-insights-1.md

 Let me tell you something - these Titans almost never run the ball on 3rd down unless only a few yards stand between them and the line to gain.
 It's almost criminal.

 Samaje Perine and the Bengals running game have spunk.

+***

+## Falcons @ Commanders

+These Commanders can run the ball.

+Montez Sweat is a definite gamer for this Washington pass rush.

+I don't detect much slack at all from Washington despite returning home after winning two straight on the road.